All about Anatolian Shepherd – Breed Characteristics and Features

 Training

-You would think given the Anatolian Shepherd’s humungous size that it requires a lot of exercise but it is totally different.
+You would think given the Anatolian Shepherd’s humungous size that it requires a lot of exercise but it is different.
 Walking them for one hour about two times a day is more than enough for them.
 They don’t enjoy games either, they are quite dull in that department and prefer napping when not needed around the house.

 However, they require considerably more effort when it comes to their socialization.
 These pups need to be exposed to people and other pets from an early age so that they can be sociable and comfortable around people.